ellailan/pm/prompts.md

 **Result:**
 - Added `unassignMember()` function to ticket context
-- When member is deleted, their tickets are unassigned (pointOfContact cleared, isOnBoard set to false)
+- When a member is deleted, their tickets are unassigned (point of contact cleared, `isOnBoard` set to `false`)
-- Tickets reappear in sidebar drag pool
+- Tickets reappear in the sidebar drag pool
 - Changed sidebar header from "Tickets (count)" to "Unassigned Tickets"

 ## Prompt 9 — Remove Top Navigation & Logo